Tip ToArray is found within System.Linq. It can be called on any type instance that implements IEnumerable.

 Dim e As IEnumerable(Of Integer) = Enumerable.Range(0, 10)

 ' Use ToArray extension to convert to an array.

 Dim array() As Integer = e.ToArray()

 Internals.
 I investigated the ToArray extension Function.
 It is located within System.Core.dll in the .NET Framework's folder.
 I opened this file with IL Disassembler.

-Eventually, this Function allocates a new array.
+Info This Function allocates a new array.
 It then calls into Array.Copy.
 This newly-allocated array is returned to the calling Function.
-So there is no performance benefit to calling ToArray.
-It mainly improves the syntax.